CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

 - documentURI: URI of the resource container where to remove the member.
-- memberURI: URI of the resource to remvoe as a member.
+- memberURI: URI of the resource to remove as a member.
 - requestOptions